 Students who successfully complete this program will receive a certificate that documents their directed training in FAVM.
 The certificate will identify the new graduate veterinarian as capable and ready for an entry level position in a food animal practice or a food systems profession.
 The certificate will provide students an edge in employment readiness as a result of their dedication, work ethic and commitment to the certification process.
 They will be better prepared to provide leadership in the area of food systems veterinary medicine.
 This process will also prepare the way for specialty training in an internship and(or) residency program and (or) advanced training in a graduate education (MS, PhD) program.
 Faculty mentors will play an important role in helping students clarify and pursue their career goals and set the path for their completion of certificate requirements.

-The extracurricular experiences encourage early exposure to FAVM.
-This is accomplished by participation in the Food Animal Club within the College.
-Students are expected to participate in and provide a leadership role to this student organization.
-Weekend wet labs coordinated by the student club and the faculty mentors provide hands-on animal experience, discussion of food animal topics and, very importantly, contact with others of similar interest, i.e., students, food animal residents, interns and faculty mentors.
-Students also will become members of one or more of the food animal professional associations, i.e., the American Association of Bovine Practitioners (AABP), or the Society for Theriogenology (SFT), Academy of Veterinary Consultants (ACV).
-Both associations strongly encourage student development within their respective disciplines.
-Within this support structure, students will:
+Extracurricular experiences provide early exposure to FAVM.
+This is accomplished primarily by participation in the Food Animal Club within the College.
+Students participate in and provide a leadership role to this student organization.
+Weekend and evening wet labs coordinated by the student club and the faculty mentors provide hands-on animal experience, discussion of food animal topics and, very importantly, contact with others of similar interest, i.e., students, food animal residents, interns and faculty.
+Students become members of one or more of the food animal professional associations, i.e., the American Association of Bovine Practitioners (AABP), the Society for Theriogenology (SFT), or Academy of Veterinary Consultants (ACV).
+These associations strongly encourage student development within their respective professional organizations.

 - Recognize the varied career opportunities of veterinarians involved in FAVM

-- Participate in seminars, tutorials, and experiences that will permit the new graduate veterinarian to function in and establish a food animal practice.
+- Participate in seminars, tutorials, and experiences that will support the new graduate veterinarian in preparation to function in and (or) establish a food animal practice.

 - Be educated in the proper handling of and work with large animals to overcome concerns about the physical aspects of a career in FAVM.